Lixie-Labs/emotiscope-site/app_tour.md

 # the **remote control**

-If your phone didn't automatically forward you to the Emotiscope web app, then you can access it from the button below. **Play some funky tunes, and enjoy!** *Come back here if you want to learn more!*
+If your phone didn't automatically forward you to the Emotiscope web app, then you can access it from the button below.
+It's a webpage, you don't need to install anything from your app store!
+Add it to your phone's homescreen and it will have an Emotiscope icon and all.
+No account, no ads, no lag, just **play some funky tunes, and enjoy!** *Come back here if you want to learn more!*

 [Jump To The App](https://app.emotiscope.rocks/){: .btn .btn-green }